 When times are tough, you want to be the person or brand that elevates your reader, who educates and empowers them, and who makes them feel hopeful.

-If you are a printer or circulate in the word of print, for sure print and mail/UPS/FedX should be part of your regular outreach program.
-Your customers, vendors, and prospects are probably at home, and the mail or parcel delivery may be the highlight of their day.
+One more thing, think about including print in your communications mix.
+Right now, your customers, vendors, and prospects are probably working from homer, at least part time.
+The mail or parcel delivery may be the highlight of their day.
 Should you mail everyone?
-That’s up to you, but I do recommend that, if you see that a reader regularly opens your newsletter and even replies or shares, send them a friendly card, a handwritten postcard, a fun package, or a gift.
-Email newsletters plus a print component is a perfect combination when people are hungry for contact.
+That’s up to you.
+If you see that a reader regularly opens your newsletter and even replies or shares, send them a friendly card, a handwritten postcard, a fun package, or a gift.
+Email newsletters plus print is a potent combination when people are hungry for contact.

 Remember, if someone is important to you — and you are important to them — they really do need to hear from you regularly.

 By the way, my Helping Hand is in the window for you as well.
 Feel free to post a comment below, connect with me on LinkedIn, and attend our Wednesday #PrintChat.
 You are not alone.

 Lots of love to you all, my friends.

 Sandy Hubbard has been author and contributor at Print Media Centr since 2011.
 She is a Marketing Strategist and Business Consultant who serves print, publishing, and media businesses.
 Sandy helps clients build their businesses using solid, proven techniques and a systematic approach.
 She hails from a long line of printers, publishers, authors, and newspaper owners.
 For 22 years she published a magazine for the printing trade, counseling her readers about how to make better business decisions and grow in the evolving print landscape.